 \section{Introduction}

-Grushin structures first appeared in the work of Grushin on hypoelliptic operators in the seventies, see \cite{grushinoriginal} for example.
-The $\alpha$-Grushin plane, denoted by $\mathbb{G}_\alpha$, consists of equipping the 2-dimensional Euclidean space with the metric generated by the vector fields $X = \partial_x, Y_\alpha = |x|^\alpha \partial_y$.
+Grushin structures first appeared in the work of Grushin on hypoelliptic operators in the seventies, for example, see \cite{grushinoriginal}.
+The $\alpha$-Grushin plane, denoted by $\mathds{G}_\alpha$, consists of equipping the two-dimensional Euclidean space with the sub-Riemannian structure generated by the global vector fields $X = \partial_x$ and $Y_\alpha = |x|^\alpha \partial_y$.

-These structures form a class of rank-varying sub-Riemannian manifolds, in a precise way that will be explained in Section \ref{subriemsec}.
+These structures form a class of rank-varying sub-Riemannian manifolds.
 In this work, we will focus on the case $\alpha \geqslant 1$.
 The $\alpha$-Grushin plane has Hausdorff dimension $\alpha + 1$ and is not bracket-generating unless $\alpha$ is an integer.
-Furhtermore, they constitute a natural generalisation of the traditional Grushin plane, corresponding to the case $\alpha = 1$.
-Along with the Heisenberg groups $\mathbb{H}_n$, they are considered as fundamental examples of sub-Riemannian geometry, exhibiting key characteristics of the theory.
+Furthermore, the $\alpha$-Grushin planes constitute a natural generalisation of the traditional Grushin plane, corresponding to the case $\alpha = 1$.
+Along with the Heisenberg groups $\mathds{H}_n$, they are considered as fundamental examples of sub-Riemannian geometry, exhibiting key characteristics of the theory.

-Since the work initiated by Juillet in \cite{heisjuillet} and \cite{juillet2020subriemanniann}, it is known that, unlike Riemannian manifolds, no (ideal) sub-Riemannian manifold satisfies the curvature-dimension condition introduced by Sturm, Lott and Villani.
-However, it has been shown by Barilari and Rizzi in \cite{subriemint} that they do support interpolation inequalities and even a Brunn-Minkowski inequality.
-For the Heisenberg group, this was first established by Balogh, Kristaly and Sipos in \cite{baloghheis}.
+Since the work first set out by Juillet in \cite{heisjuillet} and extended by the same author in \cite{juillet2020subriemanniann}, it is known that, unlike Riemannian manifolds, no sub-Riemannian manifold satisfies the curvature-dimension conditions introduced by Sturm, Lott and Villani.
+It has been shown by Barilari and Rizzi in \cite{subriemint} that they can, however, support interpolation inequalities and even a geodesic Brunn--Minkowski inequality.
+For the Heisenberg group, this was in fact first proved by Balogh, Kristály and Sipos in \cite{baloghheis}.
 Distortion coefficients, which capture some curvature information, play a key role in these results.
-In this work, distortion coefficients for the $\alpha$-Grushin plane are established.
+The present work studies the distortion coefficients of the $\alpha$-Grushin plane.

-A fine study of the geodesics of $\mathbb{G}_\alpha$ will be important in this work.
-Because of the lack of a natural connection in sub-Riemannian geometry, geodesics are obtained with the Pontryagin Maximum Principle.
-This is the \textit{Hamiltonian point of view}: a minimizing path between two points can be lifted to one on the cotangent bundle that satisfies Hamilton's equations.